epgg/eg/EGCC.md

 ]
 ```

+The "url" field should specify the bgzipped file (ends in `.gz`), not the tabix index file (which ends in `.gz.tbi`).
 Note that all strings must be in quotation marks, while numerical values need not.
 Here, the colorpositive and height specifications are optional.
 To add more tracks, enclose them in braces within the brackets and separate the braces with commas.
 More information about supported file types and how to format them can be found at the [WashU EpiGenome Browser wiki](http://wiki.wubrowse.org).

-Save the JSON file on your local computer.
-It is not necessary to save this file to the HTCF cluster.
-To upload data, open the appropriate reference genome in the browser (hg19 or mm10), click on "Tracks", then "Custom Tracks", then "Add new tracks".
+Save the JSON file on your local computer; it is not necessary to save this file to the HTCF cluster.
+To upload data, open the appropriate reference genome in the browser, click on "Tracks", then "Custom Tracks", then "Add new tracks".
 Click on the "Datahub by upload" button, then select your JSON file.
 If everything works perfectly, your data should now be visible on the browser!

 ## Known Issues